DevMountain/node-3-afternoon/README.md

 Today we're going to make our first full CRUD back-end.

-I'll be referring to this mini project through these instructions : https://github.com/DevMountain/mini-sql-node-massive
+It is recommended you do the mini project before this project.
+That can be found here : https://github.com/DevMountain/mini-sql-node-massive

 ## Setup your server

 Get your basic server working.
-Follow the steps from the mini-project to setup a server :
+Follow these steps to setup a server :

 * Require and setup express and get it listening on a port
-* Require MassiveJS and Connect to a database (make a new one, or use one you've already made).
+* Require Massive and connect to a database (make a new one, or use one you've already made).
-* Add db to our express app, put the massive instance on there and export our app (see the mini-project)
+* In the .then callback from Massive, use app.set to set 'db' to be your database instance.

 ## Understand your data